WokLibCodeClub/Python-Clock/Step7-Custom-clock-background/README2.md

 Now we'll use our drawing turtle to draw one tick at the 12 o'clock position.
 Here are the first few lines, with comments to explain what each line does:

-Put this code after the code for drawing the circle.
+Add this code *after* the code for drawing the circle.

 ```
 tick_len = ? # the fraction of the circle radius to use for the tick length.
 You could try 0.1 to start with.
 tick_thick = ? # the fraction of the circle radius to use for the tick thickness.
 You could try 0.01 to start with.
+tick_col = *** # choose your preferred colour for the ticks - don't forget the quote marks
+num_ticks = 60 # this is the number of ticks - it's 60 for all the seconds positions

 grid_turtle.pensize(pen_thick * clock_radius) # this sets the pen thickness as a fraction of the clock radius

-tick_col = *** # choose your preferred colour for the ticks - don't forget the quote marks
 grid_turtle.pencolor(tick_col) # this sets the turtle's colour to your choice

-num_ticks = 60 # this is the number of ticks - it's 60 for all the seconds positions

 grid_turtle.home() # this sends the turtle to the middle of the clock
 grid_turtle.setheading(0) # this makes sure the turtle is pointing up